 A. Edelstein suggested that the PLWH prevalence data was like the census data in that they were simply counting people.
 He asked if this difference was how they classified individuals, e.g. counting people where they were currently living versus where people were initially diagnosed.
 M. Cappuccilli agreed that this seemed to be the change.
-M. Ross-Russell said that this was not necessarily new, however, and that states typically worked with other states/health departments and the CDC to ensure their data was more up to date and people were not counted who were no longer in-state.
+M. Ross-Russell said that this was not necessarily new, however, and that states typically worked with other states/health departments and the CDC to ensure their data was more up to date and people who were no longer in-state or their original location were not counted twice.

 A. Edelstein asked if there was a generally accepted methodology or if each state had their own process.
 M. Ross-Russell responded that some states and counties might have different funding issues or other barriers to data collection.
-For example, some states might have full departments while others simply have one person to work with the data.
+For example, some states might have full surveillance departments while others simply have one person to work with the data.